hkexgroup/resipy/README.md

 6. Use `git commit -a` to add a commit messages to the changes you are about to push.
 7. Use `git push origin <name_of_branch>` to push your changes to the repository.
 8. Go on gitlab and on the project page you will see an invitation to create a merge
-9. request from the branch you have just push to.
+9. request from the branch you have just pushed to.
 You can also go to Repository >
 10. Branches and create a merge request from the `<name_of_branch>` branch.

 Previous releases
 -----------------
-Below are the link to previous releases of ResIPy/pyR2.
-Note that those release can contains bugs and it is recommended to always use the latest release available.
+Below are the links to previous releases of ResIPy/pyR2.
+Note that these releases may contain bugs/issues and it is recommended to always use the latest release available.
 - v1.1.6
 [![win](https://img.shields.io/badge/Windows%2064bit-ResIPy%20v1.1.6-blue.svg?style=flat&logo=Microsoft&logoColor=white)](https://lancaster.box.com/s/ehjsvimef3hgw88trb36s9huq4vclnr0)